-In Fig. \ref{Fig: cross the pole}, we can observe an example of a light ray crossing the pole at $\theta=\pi$.
+After each integration is completed, we wrap $\varphi$ into the range $[0,2\pi)$.
+In Fig. \ref{Fig: cross the pole}, we show an example of a light ray crossing the pole at $\theta=\pi$.
 As the light ray approaches the pole, the step size is automatically decreased to guarantee numerical accuracy.
 When it gets close enough, the transformation (\ref{Eq: trans pole}) is applied to enable the light ray to cross the pole.
 Throughout the entire process of the light ray crossing the pole, the Hamiltonian constraint stays at a value below $10^{-8}$, which is the precision limit achievable by interpolation of the numerical solution.

 Our ray tracing code is implemented in CUDA C, enabling efficient computation of images for numerical HBH solutions.
 Typically, an image with a resolution of $2000\times 2000$ pixels can be computed within approximately $2$ hours.
-Moreover, we found that the majority of the computational time is spent on interpolating the numerical solutions.
-To verify this, we tested the same code on computing the shadow of an analytical solution (the Kerr BH), where interpolation is unnecessary since the analytical solution can be directly computed.
+Moreover, we find that the majority of the computational time is spent on interpolating the numerical solutions.
+To verify this point, we test the same code on computing the shadow of an analytical solution (the Kerr BH), where interpolation is unnecessary since the analytical solution can be directly computed.
 In this case, generating a Kerr image at the same resolution takes only about $2$ minutes.